Redocly/redocly-cli/docs/commands/lint.md

 In this case, `lint` will validate the definition(s) passed to the command.
 The configuration file is ignored.

-The `entrypoints` argument can also use any glob format supported by your file system.
+The `apis` argument can also use any glob format supported by your file system.
 For example, `redocly lint ./root-documents/*.yaml`.

-#### Pass entrypoints via configuration file
+#### Pass apis via configuration file

-Instead of full paths, you can use names listed in the `apis` section of your Redocly configuration file as entrypoints.
+Instead of full paths, you can use names listed in the `apis` section of your Redocly configuration file.

 ```bash Command
 redocly lint core@v1